veggiemonk/awesome-docker/README.md

 - [Centurion](https://github.com/newrelic/centurion) - Centurion is a mass deployment tool for Docker fleets.
 It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
 By [@newrelic](https://github.com/newrelic)
 - [Clocker](https://github.com/brooklyncentral/clocker) - Clocker creates and manages a Docker cloud infrastructure.
 Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts, on both Docker and Marathon.
 It leverages [Calico][calico] and [Weave][weave] for networking and [Brooklyn](http://brooklyn.apache.org/) for application blueprints.
 By [@brooklyncentral](https://github.com/brooklyncentral)
 - [Conduit](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
 - [depcon](https://github.com/ContainX/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
-By [@ContainX][ContainX]
+By [@ContainX][containx]
 - [deploy](https://github.com/ttiny/deploy) :skull: - Git and Docker deployment tool.
 A middle ground between simple Docker composition tools and full blown cluster orchestration by [@ttiny](https://github.com/ttiny)
 - [dockit](https://github.com/humblec/dockit) :skull: - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
 - [gitkube](https://github.com/hasura/gitkube) - Gitkube is a tool for building and deploying docker images on Kubernetes using `git push`.
 By [@Hasura](https://github.com/hasura/).